-After the child has learned the Sandpaper Letters, the child is ready to make words with the large Movable Alphabet.
-For this activity, the teacher prepares a box of toys representing three letter words with the short vowel sound, such as a bed, a lid, a fan, and a cup.
-First the child selects an object, such as the bed, and says the name of it very slowly so the child can hear each sound--b...e...d.
+After the child has learned the phonics and shape of the alphabet with the help of the Sandpaper Letters, the child is ready to make words with the large Movable Alphabet.
+For this activity, the teacher prepares a box of toys representing three letter words with the short vowel sound, such as a “bed”, a “lid”, a “fan”, and a “cup.”
+First the child selects an object, such as the bed, and says the name of it very slowly so the child can hear each sound, b...e...d.
 The child then selects the letter to represent the first sound and places it beside the object on a mat.

 Dr. Montessori always pointed out that the young child has a natural sensitivity for language development which follows closely on the years when he or she learns to speak his or her native language (Montessori, 1966).
 At three, four and five years of age the child has a unique fascination for words, both printed and spoken.
-This fascination often enables the child to begin reading and writing before the age at which it is traditionally taught.
+This fascination often enables the child to begin reading and writing before the age at which it is traditionally taught in public schools.

 Reading instruction can begin on the day when the child wants to know what a word says or when he or she shows interest in using the Sandpaper Letters.
 Writing or the construction of words with movable letters, nearly always precedes reading in a Montessori environment.